AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

-Searching [GTFObins](https://gtfobins.github.io/gtfobins/tar/#sudo) for tar We can see that we have the ability to escalate our privilege and commands as root Lets run the command below
+Searching [GTFObins](https://gtfobins.github.io/gtfobins/tar/#sudo) for tar We can see that we have the ability run a tar command as root Lets run the command below

 {% highlight bash %}